$1* Buys $100,000

 Fast Approval Process Full Coverage The First Day—Fast Approval Process

 Top Ten Child Safety Issues

-Globe Life and Accident Insurance Company has been providing children’s life insurance since 1951.
+Globe Life and Accident Insurance Company is a leading provider of children’s life insurance.
 Since it is our business to help protect your family’s well being, we are providing updated information on the top ten child safety issues:

 - Child Safety Seats

 - School Bus Safety

 - Household Hazards

 - Safe Sleeping